ethereumclassic/ECIPs/_specs/ECIP-TBD.md

 ### Implementation

-When this ECIP is accepted by rough consensus, the modifications proposed could be implemented by Ethereum Classic Organization owners on Github and ECIP editors directly on the corresponding ECIPs.
+When this ECIP is accepted by rough consensus, the modifications proposed could be implemented by Ethereum Classic Organization owners on Github and/or ECIP editors directly on the corresponding ECIPs.

 ### Some Evidence That Informs This Proposal